anyu/til/aws/networking/vpcs.md

 - Enables private subnet resources to connect to other VPCs
 - You can route traffic from the NAT gateway through a transit gateway or virtual private gateway
 - You can't associate an elastic IP with a private NAT gateway
-- You can technically attach an internet gateway to a VPC with a private NAT gateway, but if you try to route traffic from the private NAT gateway to the internet gateway, the internet gaeway drops the traffic
+- You can technically attach an internet gateway to a VPC with a private NAT gateway, but if you try to route traffic from the private NAT gateway to the internet gateway, the internet gateway drops the traffic

 ## VPC Peering
 - VPC peering can route traffic between 2 private VPCs.